-The Baltimore Symphony Orchestra has distanced itself from its principal flautist’s controversial statements on coronavirus vaccines and the recent US election results.
+The Baltimore Symphony Orchestra has dismissed its principal flautist, following months of controversial remarks about coronavirus vaccines and January’s US election results.

-A major US orchestra has said its principal flautist’s remarks on social media, which question the safety of coronavirus vaccines and the results of the recent US presidential election, “do not reflect our core values”.
+A major US orchestra has fired its longtime principal flautist, who was recently subject to disciplinary action for remarks she made on social media questioning the safety of coronavirus vaccines, and the results of the US presidential election.

-Principal flautist Emily Skala wrote in a Facebook post that coronavirus was “created in a lab at UNC – yes, in North Carolina – and sold to a lab in Wuhan, China and then planted in the marketplace 300 yards away.”
+Principal flautist Emily Skala had a history of posting conspiracy theories online.
+She wrote in a Facebook post that coronavirus was “created in a lab at UNC – yes, in North Carolina – and sold to a lab in Wuhan, China and then planted in the marketplace 300 yards away.”